 - “Subcontractor” means a person (or entity) to whom a business associate delegates a function, activity, or service, other than in the capacity of a member of the workforce of such business associate.
 For purposes of this Agreement, “Subcontractor” includes the downstream subcontractors of a Subcontractor (“Downstream Subcontractor”).

-- “Digital Pharmacist Software and Services” means Digital Pharmacist’s website, mobile application, tablet application, sms text, interactive voice and any other multimedia channel using or displaying content or applications.
+- “Lumistry Software and Services” means Lumistry’s website, mobile application, tablet application, sms text, interactive voice and any other multimedia channel using or displaying content or applications.

 2. Confidentiality and Security.